 - Outside big cities (Haarlem, Zwolle, Groningen): €1,100–€1,800

-- Landlord requirements & missing Dutch credit historyLandlords want: gross income 3.5–4× rent, Dutch employment contract or guarantor, sometimes 2–3 months deposit + first month + agency fee.
-US credit score irrelevant; many Americans pay 6–12 months upfront or use guarantor services.
+- Landlord requirements & missing Dutch credit history.
+Landlords want: gross income 3.5–4× rent, Dutch employment contract or guarantor, sometimes 2–3 months deposit + first month + agency fee.
+US credit score is irrelevant here.
+Many Americans pay 6–12 months upfront or use guarantor services.
+Opening a Dutch bank account can also take longer for US citizens: FATCA reporting requirements make some banks slower to process American applications, and a few smaller banks decline them entirely.
+Stick with ING, ABN AMRO, or Bunq.

-- Pet restrictions65–75% of rentals do not allow pets.
+- Pet restrictions.
+65–75% of rentals do not allow pets.
 Finding dog/cat-friendly places is hard and takes longer.

-- Visa processing timesHSM: 2–12 weeks.
+- Visa processing times.
+HSM: 2–12 weeks.
 DAFT: 3–8 weeks at Dutch embassy/consulate in US + entry.

-- Cultural & practical adjustmentsHigh taxes (37–49.5% bracket), direct communication style, smaller homes (average 70–80 m²), biking in rain, no garbage disposal in sinks.
+- Cultural & practical adjustments.
+High taxes (37–49.5% bracket), direct communication style, smaller homes (average 70–80 m²), biking in rain, no garbage disposal in sinks.

-Cost of Living Comparison: Amsterdam vs New York City (Numbeo & Expatistan 2025)
+Cost of living comparison: Amsterdam vs New York City, Numbeo & Expatistan 2025

 - Choose & apply for your visa (3–6 months before move)